rafaelromao/qmk_firmware/users/rafaelromao/docs/maintenance.md

   - Disable or enable the [Mouse layer](navigation.md).
   - Toogle any layer on.
   - Chaging the [Base layer](layout.md) to either Qwerty or Colemak.
+- A combo with the four extreme corner keys puts the keyboard in bootloader mode.
+This combo is a base layer alternative for the Reset key, in the Maintenance layer, in case some unintended layer lock prevents access to it.

 ##
 [Home](../readme.md) |